Fiscal year: Lithuania

 In Lithuania, the fiscal year is the calendar year, 1 January to 31 December.

 Macau

 In Macau, the government's financial year is 1 January to 31 December.

+Malaysia

+In Malaysia, the tax year for individuals is the calendar year, from 1 January to 31 December.

+The Companies Act 2016 does not state when the fiscal year must start for companies, so businesses are free to choose a financial year-end date.
+Private businesses usually choose the last day of the calendar year or the last day of the quarter for their financial year end.

+Generally, the government releases the annual federal budget in October, ahead of the fiscal year.

 Mexico

 In Mexico, the fiscal year is the calendar year, 1 January to 31 December.

 Moldova

 In Moldova, the fiscal year is the calendar year, 1 January to 31 December.

 Myanmar/Burma

-In Myanmar, the fiscal year is 1 October to 30 September.
+In Myanmar, the fiscal year is 1 April to 31 March.

 Nepal

-In Nepal, the fiscal year is July 16 (1 Shrawan in Bikram calendar) to July 15 (31 Ashad in Bikram calendar).
+In Nepal, the fiscal year is 16 July (29 Dilā in Nepal Sambat) to 15 July (28 Dilā in Nepal Sambat).

 New Zealand

 In New Zealand, the government's fiscal and financial reporting year is 1 July to the next 30 June and applies also to the budget.
 The company and personal financial year is 1 April to 31 March and applies to company and personal income tax.

 Pakistan

 In Pakistan, the government's fiscal year is 1 July of the previous calendar year and concludes on 30 June.
 Private companies are free to observe their own accounting year, which may not be the same as government's fiscal year.